demisto/content-docs/docs/integrations/code-conventions.md

 Using credentials parameter type is always recommended (even when working with API token\key) as it provides the user the flexibility of using the [XSOAR credentials vault](../reference/articles/managing-credentials) feature when configuring the integration for the first time.

-The ```hiddenusername``` configuration is supported in version 6.0.2 and newer.
-In earlier versions the username field will be visible.
+The ```hiddenusername``` configuration key is supported from XSOAR version 6.0.2 and newer.
+In earlier versions the username field will be visible so we recommend letting the user know this is not mandatory.

 ## Common Server Functions